Spec 011 — Server-Side Rendering & Hydration¶

 Internal trace events are not leaked¶

 The internal trace stream remains unchanged by projection.
-Monitoring listeners (register-trace-cb!) see the full structured trace event with :exception-message, :exception-data, stack traces, and any other detail the runtime captured.
+Monitoring listeners (register-listener! — dev-only; register-error-listener! — always-on; the latter is the production-survivable channel per 009 §What IS available in production) see the full structured error record with :exception-message, :exception, stack traces, and any other detail the runtime captured.
 Projection only governs what crosses the HTTP boundary.

 This separation is the operational benefit: monitoring stays rich; the wire stays clean.